noqdev/iambic/README.md

 ## Key Features

-- **[Multi-Cloud](https://iambic.org/getting_started/)**: No more juggling between multiple cloud UIs.
-Manage your cloud identities across AWS, Okta, Google Workspace, and other cloud platforms in the future in one simple human-readable format.
+- **GitOps-driven Cloud IAM (IAMOps)**: Manage cloud identities and permissions in a human-readable format with your favorite tools.
-- **[Dynamic AWS Permissions](https://iambic.org/getting_started/aws#31---create-dynamic-iam-role-policies-that-vary-per-account)**: Stop wasting time bootstrapping IAM "in a unique way" for each of your accounts.
-IAMbic provides a multi-account template structure designed to make multi-account AWS easier.
-IAMbic's template structure supports different permission levels, access rules, and expirations based on the AWS account the identity will be deployed to.
-IAMbic also groups similar identities across accounts in a single template, calling out any differences by account.
+- **[Multi-Cloud](https://iambic.org/getting_started/)**: Consolidate cloud identity management across AWS, Okta, Google Workspace, and future platforms into a single as-code location.
-- **[Temporary Access, Permissions, and Identities](https://iambic.org/getting_started/aws#32---create-temporary-expiring-iam-permissions)**: IAMbic enables teams to declaratively define when a resource, cloud permission, or access rule will expire.
-Relative expiration dates are supported, and are automatically converted into absolute dates once the change is merged in.
-IAMbic provides GitHub Actions that automatically remove expired identities, access, and permissions.
+- **[Dynamic AWS Permissions](https://iambic.org/getting_started/aws#31---create-dynamic-iam-role-policies-that-vary-per-account)**: Simplify multi-account AWS management with flexible templates, allowing multi-account roles to have different permissions and access rules on different accounts.
-- **Always Updated Source of Truth**: Cloud Permissions and entitlements at scale have gotten out of hand.
-Compliance, Security, and Ops *need* a central repository to reason about and manage human and cloud identities.
-IAMbic's open and human readable format enable you to create an permissions infrastructure that works seamlessly with your existing infrastructure-as-code solutions, such as Terraform.
+- **[Temporary Access, Permissions, and Identities](https://iambic.org/getting_started/aws#32---create-temporary-expiring-iam-permissions)**: Declaratively define and automate expiration dates for resources, permissions, and access rules.
-- **Extendable**: IAMbic offers a robust plugin architecture, enabling development of internal plugins and plugins for different cloud providers.
+- **Centralized Source of Truth**: IAMbic keeps Git updated with the latest, complete state of your cloud environment, providing a usable artifact for auditing and compliance.
-- **Auditable**: IAMbic provides a complete record of when entitlement changes happened within your environment, whether they happened through IAMbic, IaC, or ClickOps.
+- **Extendable**: Benefit from a robust plugin architecture for maintaining identity, permissions, and entitlement changes across different clouds and applications.
-- **Developer-friendly Workflow**: The source of truth in IAMbic is stored in Git, fully under your control.
-Developers, Cloud Operations, Security, and Compliance teams are free to use their favorite tools.
+- **Auditable**: Git history provides a complete audit trail of all changes to IAM policies, permissions, and access rules, with context on who made the changes.
-- **Custom Template Parameters**: Stuck looking at CloudTrail logs having to context switch to discover which account arn:aws:iam::874326598251:role/administrator belongs to?
-No more!
-Specify variables such as `{{account_name}}` anywhere within a template and IAMbic will automatically perform the substitution.
-For example, `role_name: {{account_name}}_administrator` would result in a role name of `prod_administrator` if deployed to the `prod` account.
+- **Custom Template Parameters**: Streamline account management with auto-substituting variables.

 ## Getting Started

-Please follow our [quick-start guide](http://iambic.org/getting_started/) to get up and running with IAMbic.
+Dive into IAMbic with our [quick-start guide](http://iambic.org/getting_started/) and explore powerful template examples for AWS Multi-Account Roles, Dynamic Permissions, Okta Applications and Group Assignments, and Google Group Assignments.

 ### Template Examples